 The research work will require the development of an online-monitoring technique for self-excited thermoacoustic instabilities in longitudinal combustion systems.
 The aim is to develop an early warning system for an impending instability before high amplitudes are reached.
 Experimental methods are planned on an in-house combustion test rig.
 Furthermore, the method will be applied to industrial-size combustors with longitudinal eigenmodes, such as can-combustors used widely in gas turbines.

-- Duration 36 months, flexible start before the end of 2019
+- Duration 36 months, flexible start before March 2020

 - PhD enrolment at TU München (TUM), academic supervisor: Prof. Dr. Wolfgang Polifke